TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Experiments

-We report four error measures between estimated and field DBH: root mean squared error (RMSE), relative RMSE (RRMSE, normalized by the mean field DBH), mean absolute error (MAE), and mean error (ME, bias).
-All errors are in cm, lower is better for RMSE/RRMSE/MAE, and ME closer to 0 indicates lower systematic bias.
+We report four standard error measures between estimated and field DBH: root mean squared error (RMSE), relative RMSE (RRMSE, normalized by the mean field DBH), mean absolute error (MAE), and~mean error (ME, bias).
+All errors are reported in centimeters, and~lower is better for RMSE/RRMSE/MAE while ME closer to 0 indicates lower systematic bias. {We additionally report the Success Rate (SR) as the fraction of trees in the test split for which a method returns a valid DBH estimate (Table~\ref{tab:dbh_comparison_all_plots}).
+RMSE/RRMSE/MAE/ME are computed over the successful subset, while SR captures failures (e.g., missing instances or insufficient inlier slices for the taper RANSAC).}